-A typical example of personalization is a webstore.
-First you identify a user as either your existing customer or a potential customer, and then you adjust what they see based on this information.
-For a returning customer, you may show some product or service recommendations based on their past behaviour; for a potential customer you may show marketing content or a promotion to help them convert into a customer.
+A typical example of personalization is a web store.
+First, you identify a user as either your existing customer or a potential customer, and then you adjust what they see based on this information.
+For a returning customer, you may show some product or service recommendations based on their past behavior; for a potential customer, you may show marketing content or a promotion to help them convert into a customer.

 You may also have a community running on Salesforce and, since you can identify your customer, you can show them more personalized data about their transactions or have a chatbot ask something based on what you know about them.